owncloud/ocis/docs/ocis/adr/0028-activities-service.md

 * The user should be able to decide if he wants to include child resource activities.
 * Activities should be stored space efficiently.
 * Activities should be stored in a way that they can be queried efficiently.
-* Activities should stay in place event if the resource is gone.
+* Activities should stay in place even if the resource is gone.
 * Activities reflect the state at a given point in time and not the current state.
 * The Service should only store a configurable number of activities per resource.